kserderc/d2kg/README.md

 • iun: the internet uploading number, unique identifier for Diavgeia docs (xsd:string);

-• fek issue: the issue of the Government gazette classified according to the Greek Public Administration notation for this type of docs (data range:Α, Α.Α.Π., Α.Ε.∆., Α.Π.Σ.,Α.Σ.Ε.Π., Β, Γ, ∆, ∆.∆.Σ., Ε.Β.Ι, Ν.Π.∆.∆., Ο.Π.Κ., ΠΑΡΑΡΤΗΜΑ );

-• fek number: the number of the Government gazee (xsd:string).
+• fek number: the number of the Government gazette (xsd:string).

 ### ePO ontology